Years ago, scientists took a soil sample from deep below the ice in Antarctica and found something: brown patch.

 The simplest thing to help your grass combat this, and any turf disease, is mowing your lawn properly.
 We recommend homeowners to:

-Sharpen mower blades: dull blades cause wounds through which disease may spread.
+- Sharpen mower blades: dull blades cause wounds through which disease may spread.
+Learn more about why sharp mower blades are imporant.

 How to Control Brown Patch